eBay/tsv-utils/docs/AboutTheCode.md

 * Custom hash tables rather than built-in associative arrays.
 * Avoiding garbage collection.

-A useful aspect of D is that is additional optimization can be made as the need arises.
-Coding of these tools did utilize a several optimizations that might not have been done in an initial effort.
+A useful aspect of D is that additional optimizations can be made as the need arises.
+Coding of these tools did utilize several optimizations that might not have been done in an initial effort.
 These include:

 * The `InputFieldReordering` class in the `common` directory.
 This is an optimization for processing only the first N fields needed for the individual command invocation.
 This is used by several tools.
 * The template expansion done in `tsv-select`.
 This reduces the number of if-tests in the inner loop.